-During 2018, our product revenue was attributable to Translarna for the treatment of nmDMD and to Emflaza for treatment of DMD.
+During 2020, our product revenue was primarily attributable to Translarna for the treatment of nmDMD and to Emflaza for treatment of DMD.
 Translarna for the treatment of nmDMD was available on a commercial basis or via reimbursed EAP programs in multiple territories outside of the United States.
 In some territories, orders for Translarna are placed directly with us and in other territories we have engaged with third-party distributors.
 As a result, orders for Translarna are generally received from hospital and retail pharmacies and, in some cases, one of our third-party partner distributors.
 Our third-party distributors act as intermediaries between us and end-users and do not typically stock significant quantities of Translarna.
 The ultimate payor for Translarna is typically a government authority or institution or a third-party health insurer.
 The payment terms are generally 30 to 90 days after receipt of products.

 Emflaza for treatment of DMD is available on a commercial basis throughout the United States.
-We utilize a single, exclusive specialty pharmacy to sell and distribute Emflaza to patients.
-The specialty pharmacy receives prescription orders for Emflaza directly from physicians and ships Emflaza directly to the end-user upon fulfillment of the order.
+We utilize four specialty pharmacies to sell and distribute Emflaza to patients.
+The specialty pharmacies receive prescription orders for Emflaza directly from physicians and ship Emflaza directly to the end-user upon fulfillment of the order.
 As such, there is very little inventory of Emflaza stocked.
 The ultimate payor for Emflaza is typically a state health insurance program or a third-party health insurer.
 The payment terms are generally 30 to 90 days after receipt of products.

-During 2018, three of our distributors each accounted for over 10% of our net product sales.
-Financial information about our net product revenues and other revenues generated in the principal geographic regions in which we operate and our long-lived assets is set forth in our financial statements and in Note 15, "Geographic Information" to our consolidated financial statements included in this Annual Report on Form 10-K.
+During 2020, two of our distributors each accounted for over 10% of our net product sales.
+Financial information about our net product revenues and other revenues generated in the principal geographic regions in which we operate and our long-lived assets is set forth in our financial statements and in Note 16, "Geographic Information" to our consolidated financial statements included in this Annual Report on Form 10-K.

 Translarna and Emflaza can generally only be returned if agreed upon in writing by us and the product is not opened nor in receipt by the final user, except in the case of quality issues associated with the product.
 Product is generally shipped when a specific patient is approved by the applicable government or insurer and an individual prescription has been written.
 The right of return is eliminated as a matter of course when the product is dispensed to patients.
-We have never had a request for a product return for either Translarna or Emflaza.
+Other than in connection with our transition to a new third party distributor, we have never had a request for a product return for either Translarna or Emflaza.

 In some countries, including those in Latin America, orders for named patient sales may be for multiple months of therapy, which can lead to an unevenness in orders which could result in significant fluctuations in quarterly net product sales.
+For example, as a result of the COVID-19 pandemic, the Brazilian Ministry of Health is continuing to experience significant delays processing centralized group purchase orders.
+Almost all of our Brazilian product revenue for Translarna is attributable to such purchase orders.
+These centralized group purchase order delays have caused, and may continue to cause, fluctuations in our ability to generate revenue in Brazil.